Miss the beginning of the series? Go to Common Nonprofit Mistakes (And Simple Solutions) Part 1: I Could Do It All, But I Shouldn’t.

 You may decide to start simple with basic metrics like tracking volunteer service hours.
 Goals like “awareness” are a bit more time-consuming to track.
 If you are tracking the media coverage your organization receives on radio, TV, print and online, you can create a media coverage spreadsheet (download an example) to calculate the number of people you reached and the dollar value of the coverage.
 You can find these numbers by requesting a rate sheet and media kit from the station’s advertising department.

 Once you are tracking metrics regularly, you have more ammunition to reach out to your donors to give them updates, examples, and practical application about how their support is helping make a difference.
 For example, Molly’s animal shelter could confidently say, “Your $5 donation can feed a dog for a week” or “Thanks for helping us save 300 dogs last month.”

 This is an example of an end-of-the-year letter sent to donors by Off The Front.
-Another nonprofit I founded shares its outcomes visually in its annual report.
+Every Neighborhood Partnership, another nonprofit I founded, shares its outcomes visually in its annual report.
 Both are great examples of leveraging your measurable impact to inspire confidence and illustrate how you are succeeding in accomplishing your mission.

 How do you track your impact?
 Is there a program or software that your nonprofit uses to help track results?
 Leave a note in the comments section below for our readers.
 We would love to get your feedback!